Service Learning At SWOSU

 Service Learning can involve a short project, requiring one or two class sessions, or it may be deeply embedded in the curriculum of the course, extending through the entire semester.
 Service Learning may be a required component, or an optional one.
-SL projects can take place within our immediate Weatherford community, the county, the entire Western and/or Central Oklahoma region, the state, or they can occur when a class on SWOSU campus helps another campus entity, for ex., the SL brochure.
+Service Learning projects can take place within our immediate Weatherford community, the county, the entire western and/or central Oklahoma region, or the state.
+They can also occur when a class on the SWOSU campus helps another campus entity, such as designing the Service Learning brochure.
 Our program has a rather broad definition of “community”!

 How may your group or agency have its needs addressed by SWOSU?

 Just getting started with Service Learning in the classroom?
-Are you unsure about how to proceed for an SL course?
-Contact Dr. Viki Craig at 774-3094 or email@example.com.
+Are you unsure about how to proceed for a Service Learning course?
+Contact Allen Boyd at 774-3145 or email@example.com.

-Remember: none of us started life as volunteers.
-Volunteerism is a learned skill.
+Remember, none of us started life as volunteers.
+Civic engagement is a learned skill.
 Our parents, extended families, teachers, etc. taught us the value of being involved with our communities.
-Engaged citizens of the future will come out of current university classes and activities which privilege civic engagement.
+Engaged citizens of the future will come from current university classes and activities which promote civic engagement.
 They will come from experiences with civically engaged adults--their teachers and the volunteers in the agencies which they serve.

 SOUTHWESTERN IS SERIOUS ABOUT SERVICE!